At Wyoming Indian High School, basketball is a family affairBy Ron Feemster January 15, 2013

 Many of those plays start out in the junior varsity playbook.
 When the varsity adds them, they discover that the JV team already knows how to defend them.
 “We sometimes think it’s a good enough play to work against other teams,” Ferris said.
 “Even if it doesn’t work in our scrimmages with the JVs.”

 The Hiwalker clan may have more coaches in the wings.
-Both Ferris and Michael Hiwalker married women who played basketball in college.
+Both Ferris and Michael Hiwalker married women who played the game and love it.
 “My wife is a referee,” Ferris said.
 “But she’s thinking about coaching.”

 If you enjoyed this story and would like to see more quality Wyoming journalism, please consider supporting WyoFile: a non-partisan, non-profit news organization dedicated to in-depth reporting on Wyoming’s people, places and policy.